jalafel/jessicaquynh.github.io/_posts/2016-11-15-threading.md

 Since each execution of parallel tasks are handled by the threadpool, let's look a little closer to what that means.

 A threadpool is a queued set of threads that is dispatched by the main thread.
-Each thread differs inherent to its type; networking is non-blocking and file
-I/O runs in a blocking way.
+Each thread differs inherent to its type; networking is non-blocking and file I/O runs in a blocking way.

 When a thread in the thread pool completes a task, it informs the main thread of this, which in turn, the main thread reacts by executing the registered callback.
 Callbacks are handled serially on the main thread, which may pose problems if long-lasting computations will freeze the entire event-loop.

-### Footnotes
-[^1]: A scheduler is a method by which work is assigned to resources to complete that work.
-[^2]: An address space defines a range of discrete addresses; of each may relate to a network host, peripheal device, disk sector, a memory cell or other logical/physical idenitty.
-[^3]: IPC are mechanisms that allow processes to share data; typically categorized as clients and servers.
-[^4]: The difference between concurrent and parallel execution is explained as concurrency being the sequence of task A and task B happening independently.
-Such that task A begins, and then B starts before task A is finished.
-Otherwise stated that A and B tasks/calculations happen within the same time frame, with a general tendency towards depdendency between the two.

-On the other hand, parallelism describes two or more tasks/calculations that happen simultaneously.
-Parallelism is one way to implement concurrency.
-This is seen through task switching; the CPU will switch between tasks A and B with fractions of time slices in between and the two tasks will appear to be running in parallel.
-[^5]: This is a term used in concurrent programming.
-Also known as linearizability.
-An operation (or set of) is atomic if it appears to the rest of the system to occur instantaneously.
-It guarantees isolation from concurrent processes.
-They commonly have a succeed-or-fail definition.
-They either successfully change the state of the system or have no apparent effect.
-[^6]: Got its name from its usual implementation:
-{% highlight ruby %}
-while(queue.waitForMessage()) {
-  queue.processNextMessage();
-}
-{% endhighlight %}
-`queue.processNextMessage` waits synchronously for a message to arrive (where a a _message_ is an association with the function to be called in a JavaScript runtime).

-Each message is processed completely before any other message is processed.
-It cannot be pre-empted and will run entirely before any other code runs.
-Unlike in C, which if a function runs in a thread, it can be stopped at any point to run some other code in another thread.
-[^7]: A system to implement an execution model (the order in which work was specified in terms of the language that it gets performed.)

 Glossary:
 _Throughput_ - the total amount of work completed per time unit